Daniel-Dietz/wp-in-a-box/README.md

+# Why this Fork?

+This is a Fork to maintain support for Debian 10.0 (Buster) incl. some small adoptions to work with a blank netinstall image without any additional packages

 # WP In A Box

 Script/s to install LEMP in a linux box.
 This LEMP stack is fine-tuned towards WordPress installations.
 It may work for other PHP based applications, too.
 For more details, please see the blog post at [https://www.tinywp.in/wp-in-a-box/](https://www.tinywp.in/wp-in-a-box/).